NATIONAL COAST TRAIL ASSOCIATION

 Director of trail organization is not only retracing the 100-mile coastal portion of the first overland expedition to ever explore the central Oregon coast, he's also portraying the man who led it in 1826!

 National Coast Trail Association Executive Director Al LePage continues retracing the entire approximate route of an 1826 fur brigade led by Alexander Roderick McLeod, the Hudson's Bay Company Chief Trader from Fort Vancouver who led the first expedition to ever explore the central Oregon coast.
 LePage plans to leave Roads End State Park in Lincoln City, Oregon, about 11 AM on Monday, July 7th.
 He will be in the historic character, clothing, and with the replica gear of Alexander McLeod himself and provide impromtu historic interpretation to those he encounters as he walks some 100 miles of what could be called the "Alexander McLeod Trail" all the way to Florence, Oregon.
 He plans to finish the "Meet Alexander McLeod Living History Hike" just outside Florence at the old historic highway marker referring to McLeod along Highway 126 towards Eugene about noon on July 16th, the same historic calender date McLeod also finished his journey in the Florence area.
-A special "living history" presentation will also be offered on Wednesday, July 16th, at the Umpqua Discovery Center in Reedsport, Oregon, at 7 P.M.
+A special "living history" presentation will also be offered on Wednesday, July 16th, at the Umpqua Discovery Center in Reedsport, Oregon, at 7 P.M."Everyone's heard of Lewis & Clark who first explored Oregon's north coast, and some people have even heard of mountain man Jedediah Smith who explored the south coast," notes LePage, "but few know it was Alexander McLeod who was the first to travel overland and explore the central Oregon coast.
+One goal of retracing this historic fur brigade expedition route is to highlight the significance of the relatively unknown McLeod and his historic coastal expeditions.
+And, what better way to tell the story than hearing it from Alexander Roderick McLeod himself!"

 The first McLeod coastal expedition left Fort Vancouver early in May 1826.
 One party began on May 5th to travel by boat up the Willamette with supplies and trade goods.
 McLeod left on May 10th with newly arrived horses from eastern Washington and apparently brought them along the west bank of the Willamette to finally rejoin and regroup with the others south of present-day Newberg near today's Champoeg State Park.
 Here they packed up the horses and headed across the Yamhill Valley on foot (to spare the already weary horses now packed with supplies) to travel over the mountains and eventually reach the coast.
 They continued south, apparently by horse, to trap coastal streams and trade with local tribes for furs.
 The expedition finally reached the Siuslaw River at present-day Florence, Oregon, having traveled by boat, on foot, crossing rivers in canoes provided by local tribes, and on horseback by July 16th.
 They essentially retraced their route back up the coast and Yamhill Valley, with a short-cut through the Tualatin Plains, to arrive at Fort Vancouver on August 18th, 1826.